user-cube/ansible-playbooks/README.md

 ## Description

-This repository contains a collection of Ansible playbooks used for automating tasks such as setting up web servers, databases, and so on.
+This repository contains a collection of Ansible playbooks used for automating tasks such as setting up ubuntu machines freshly created, kubernetes for local environments, joplin, etc.

 ## Getting Started